Thursday, June 30, 2011

 The Wildly Popular Hit from 1892, "After the Ball"

-[Sentimental: (of a work of literature, music, or art).
-Dealing with feelings of tenderness, sadness, or nostalgia in an exaggerated and self-indulgent way.]
+Sentimental: Dealing with feelings of tenderness, sadness, or nostalgia in an exaggerated and self-indulgent way.

-“After the Ball” is a very sentimental song.
-Sentimental 19th century song lovers had hundreds to chose from, so why did this particular song debut to a standing ovation in 1892, find a permanent home among John Phillip Sousa’s repertoire (after he played it at the 1893 Columbian Exposition), and sell over five million copies of sheet music (the 19th century equivalent to CD’s)?
+“After the Ball” is a thoroughly sentimental song.
+Nineteenth-century music lovers had hundreds of such songs to choose from, so why did this particular song debut to a standing ovation in 1892, find a permanent home among John Phillip Sousa’s repertoire (after he played it at the 1893 Columbian Exposition), and sell over five million copies of sheet music?

 A little maiden climbed an old man's knee,